 Some practical tips to successfully approach Argentine consumers are the following:

-The number of people with access to the Internet continued to grow in 2011.
-Network expansion allows people to connect from multiple locations such as offices, cyber-cafes, phone booths, etc. Over twenty five million people (more than half of the population of Argentina) were Internet users in 2011.
+The number of people with Internet access continued to grow in 2014, from 130,000 connections in 2001 to 12 million.
+Network expansion allowed people to connect from multiple locations via WiFi connections in both private and public spaces such as: cafes, restaurants, parks, hotels, etc. But in 2014 the most important increase in connections was through mobile devices (smartphones and tablets) that grew 200 percent from 2013 to 2014.
+Over 32 million people (over half the Argentine population) were Internet users in 2014.
 E-commerce activity has grown tenfold since 2000 in peso terms.

-The Argentine Government plans to call public tenders to lay 12,500 km of cable in 2012 as part of the country's federal fiber network project “Argentina Conectada”.
-This deployment adds to the recently announced deployment of 12,500 km of fiber during 2011.
-Once the national fiber platform is fully deployed, more than 1,400 cities and localities across Argentina will have connectivity.
+The Argentine Government called public tenders to lay 13,500 km (8,388 mi.) of cable in 2014 as part of the country's federal fiber network project “Argentina Conectada”.
+This will add to the already-installed 8,000 km (4,971 mi.) of fiber.
+Once the national fiber platform is fully deployed by the end of 2015, more than 1,400 cities and localities across Argentina will have connectivity.
+To date, the GOA has invested more than $484 million.

 U.S. exporters should take into account that locally manufactured products and those products imported from other MERCOSUR countries will have a price and duty advantage.
-Customized services and products can still charge price premiums demanded by the high end of the population in certain geographical areas.
-Argentina has been traditionally characterized by high prices, high costs, and relatively low competitive pressures due to highly concentrated markets.
-Please refer to Chapter 5: Trade Regulations, Customs, and Standards for more information on import tariffs.
+Some customized services and products can still charge price premiums accepted by the high end of the population in certain geographical areas.
+High prices, high costs, and relatively low competitive pressures have traditionally characterized Argentina due to highly concentrated markets.
+Please refer to Chapter 5: Trade Regulations, Customs, and Standards for more information on import tariffs and the import process.

 Customer service is a differentiating factor when selling a product.
 Argentine consumers are paying increased attention to home delivery and after-sales service.